Here’s why the Mariners should extend the contracts of GM Jerry Dipoto and manager Scott Servais

 There’s magic happening at T-Mobile Park, and it’s time to reward the architects of the most unexpectedly meaningful season in recent Mariners history.

 Manager Scott Servais and general manager Jerry Dipoto have been dangling with expiring contracts all season.
-It was prudent to see if the burgeoning rebuild would stay on track and provide tangible evidence that the payoff was imminent.
+It was prudent to see whether the burgeoning rebuild would stay on track and provide tangible evidence that the payoff was imminent.

 Conversely, if the season fell apart and the Mariners flirted with 100 losses — which wasn’t out of the realm of possibility, certainly not by the projection models — then some serious re-evaluation needed to be done.